 Most Samsung dryer searches stop at “not heating.”
 That symptom is everywhere.
 The mechanical failures (a dryer that won’t spin, grinds, or sits dead when you press Start) get less attention and they’re just as common.
-Here’s what actually causes them and how to tell whether it’s a five-minute check or a service call.
+Here’s what actually causes them and what a tech checks first.

 Samsung Dryer Won’t Spin (Drum Stays Still)